GOVTNZ/print-ready/README.md

 - Site navigation
 - Headers and footers
-- Interactive elements (like toggle buttons on accordions)
+- Interactive elements (like toggle buttons on accordions for example)

 In some cases, you may need to hide entire sections, while in others, you might only need to hide specific interactive elements within a component.

 ### Implimenting the 'print-only' class
-If needed you can also specify HTML elements that only show in printed output by adding the `print-only` class to them.
+If needed you can also specify HTML elements that *only* show in printed output by adding the `print-only` class to them.

 You would then need to include the following CSS rule in your **screen** stylesheet: